-The familiar yellow buggy warning sign shouts “Amish ahead!”
+The familiar yellow buggy warning sign tells drivers “Amish ahead”.
 But there is no standardized design.
 So the signs you see can vary.

-Below, a few of the various Amish buggy warning signs you’ll find across America – and one from outside our borders.
+Below, twelve examples of Amish buggy warning signs you’ll find across America – and one from outside our borders.

 Taken near the aptly-named Plainville, New York.

 Another New York Amish sign, from near the town of Meridian.
 Nice wheels!